top of page

 If you don’t know the history and teachings of Reformed/Calvinist theology, but you’re considering becoming a member of a Reformed church such as Grace Community Church, I would strongly suggest you get familiar with them before you dive headfirst into the excruciating trap of Bad News that is John Calvin’s “Gospel,” which is really no Gospel at all.
 Because when you have a church without the Gospel, you have spiritual abuse.

-John Calvin, whose teachings Reformed Calvinists follow, had his own theocracy over the city of Geneva, Sweden in the mid-16th century.
+John Calvin, whose teachings Reformed Calvinists follow, had his own theocracy over the city of Geneva, Switzerland in the mid-16th century.
 In this theocracy, John Calvin beheaded, tortured, imprisoned, and killed anyone that opposed or failed to obey his laws or agree with his doctrines.
 He was a bloodthirsty tyrant, and his fruits proved it.

 In a theocracy like Calvin’s, and in the level of legalism that exists in Calvinist churches today, essentially creating their own little theocracies, it’s almost as if Christ hadn’t died for anyone’s sins at all, and they are instead trying to reinstitute the Old Covenant Law.